-Only facilitators who have undergone training by the PS Office and who are specifically trained in the use of the Poverty Stoplight survey tool and methodology will be listed on the database of facilitators and recommended for engagement in programmes.
+Only facilitators who have undergone training by The Greenlight Office and who are specifically trained in the use of the Poverty Stoplight survey tool and methodology will be listed on the database of facilitators and recommended for engagement in programmes.

 You can apply to become a trained PS Facilitator and listed on the database through our Contact page on the website.

-You need to attend training provided by the PS Office, which covers the indicators and definitions of the survey, the survey process, messaging and scripting, feedback from experienced PS facilitators, technology..
+You need to attend training provided by The Greenlight Office, which covers the indicators and definitions of the survey, the survey process, messaging and scripting, feedback from experienced PS facilitators, technology..
 The course is a minimum of 5 hours and you will need to bring a tablet with you (Android with GPS and preferably wifi).
 The cost of the course is R500.

 After this training, at an arranged time, we would like you to shadow an experienced PS Facilitator (if possible) who will take you on a household or office visit where you will watch and listen how to conduct the survey and the messaging that is used.
 It is vitally important that utmost respect is shown to the families we survey.
 Additionally, and harder to arrange, it would be worthwhile for you to attend an “unpacking” session where you visit the office of an organisation who has recently completed surveys and watch as they unpack the data and interpret the results.
 It can be an eye-opening experience!
 After that, you are ready to go.